Vyral/dani-antelo/_posts/2020-09-28-q-should-you-contact-a-realtor-or-lender-first.md

 **My advice is to contact your Realtor first.** We have worked with the good, the bad, and the ugly.
 We’ve done the research so that you don’t have to\!
 Instead of spending countless hours online, contact a human instead.

-Our personalized buyer consultations will put you right where you need to be in order to achieve your real estate goals.
+Our personalized buyer consultations will put you right where you need to be to achieve your real estate goals.

-If you have any questions about to get ready to buy a property, contact me today\!
+If you have any questions about how to get ready to buy a property, contact me today\!
 I look forward to hearing from you.